Safety Net ApplicationRead More

 Community Pet Food BankOur community pet food bank is available to qualifying families through Catholic Charities.
 Contact them at (928) 778-2531.
 Our Pet Adoptions Center also has food donations from the public that are available for all pet owners who might need it.

 Second Chance Medical ProgramIt could happen to anyone with a pet: You've always managed to give your pet the medical care he or she deserves, but because of unexpected circumstances, you're faced with vet expenses that are far beyond your ability to afford them.
 Yavapai Humane Society's Second Chance Medical Program is designed to provide needed veterinary care to injured or sick animals whose owners are unable to afford normal veterinary rates.
-The Second Chance Program, funded by donations and grants, will provide non-basic, non-emergency medical care to pets belonging to clients qualified using Federal Poverty Level guidelines.
+The Second Chance Program, funded by donations and grants, will provide certain types of non-emergency medical care to pets if their owners income qualify according to Federal Poverty Level guidelines.

 How to apply for the Second Chance Medical Program